The Lifestyle & Design of Japanese Minimalism

 Bring a touch of the outdoors in and let natural light be your guide to creating an atmosphere that’s both inviting and warm.

 Don’t forget to get some indoor plants, as they will make your space feel alive and bright.
+Very similarly to Zen Buddhism, minimalism is about being able to connect with nature and embrace it in every aspect.

-If tending plants isn’t really on top of your list, use interior greens instead – as this article showcases some great ideas for minimalist homes!
+If tending to plants isn’t really on top of your list, use interior greens instead – as this article showcases some great ideas for minimalist homes!

+Now, I’d like to show you some of my favourite tips for adopting a minimalistic lifestyle.
 Here are some tips that are given by Fumio Sasaki in his book Goodbye Things.

 • Start by giving away, selling, or donating everything that’s junk.